-People are regretting spending $800 dollars on a Chanel advent calendar featuring stickers and a dust-bag
+People are regretting spending $800 on a Chanel advent calendar featuring stickers and a dust bag

-But for many who spent more than $800 on the calendar, opening the doors resulted in limited luxuries and a lot of disappointment — which customers say came in the form of a magnet, stickers, a plastic snow globe and an empty branded pouch — also known as a dust-bag.
+But for many who spent more than $800 on the calendar, opening the doors resulted in limited luxuries and a lot of disappointment — which customers say came in the form of a magnet, stickers, a plastic snow globe and an empty branded pouch — also known as a dust bag.

 It was the stickers, that some mistook for temporary tattoos, that stunned Elise Harmon, a TikToker who has since gone viral for her public unboxing of the item.

 “This has to be a joke” she said as she examined the surprise.
 “Stickers?
-Stickers?” she shrieked as she revealed the item behind door number 9 — a door she said had appeared “promising” on the surface.
+Stickers?” she shrieked as she revealed the item behind door No. 9 — a door she said had appeared “promising” on the surface.

 According to the Chanel product description, the calendar does indeed include a varied selection of stickers — with sticker sets hiding behind at least four of its doors.
-Some are for the computer, one sticker is 3-D and others are “inspired by N°5 and its aesthetic codes.”
+Some are for the computer, one sticker is 3-D and others are “inspired by N°5 [perfume] and its aesthetic codes.”

 Harmon’s video generated more than 15 million views and sparked calls for the brand to apologize on its social media accounts and explain the reasoning behind its “cheap and shameful” calendar.

-While Harmon rated the brand 10/10 for its packaging and praised its gift of a “mini” lipstick (number 20) and hand cream (number 7), she claimed the fashion house blocked her on TikTok following her bewildered review of its first ever calendar.
+While Harmon rated the brand 10/10 for its packaging and praised its gift of a “mini” lipstick (No. 20) and hand cream (No. 7), she claimed the fashion house blocked her on TikTok following her bewildered review of its first-ever calendar.

 “Chanel just blocked me,” she said in an Instagram video, although the brand told British media that it had never had an active presence on the platform which is why its account “appears empty” to visitors.